ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 ## Connecting to Gadi

-You can run _Rose/Cylc_ either from a _Gadi_ login node, or via an [ARE VDI session](https://opus.nci.org.au/spaces/Help/pages/163250532/2.1.+Connecting+to+the+VDI).
+You can run _Rose/Cylc_ either from a _Gadi_ login node, or via an [ARE VDI session](/getting_started/are/#vdi).
 If you wish to use the _Gadi_ login node, skip directly to [Set up a persistent session](#set-up-a-persistent-session).

 <div markdown id="x11-forwarding">
 !!! warning "X11 Forwarding"
-    If using a terminal to connect directly using SSH, it is recommended to connect with `ssh -X` to enable X11 forwarding.
+    When connecting via SSH from a terminal, it is recommended to enable [X11 forwarding](https://some-natalie.dev/blog/ssh-x11-forwarding/), for example by adding the -X option to the `ssh` command.
 This allows the _Rose_ and _Cylc_ GUIs to be launched on your local machine.
 </div>

 ### Launch ARE VDI Desktop

 !!! tip
-    The ARE VDI session does not run configuration tasks directly; it only runs _Rose/Cylc_.
-The configuration tasks are dispatched by _Cylc_ to the compute nodes.
+    The ARE VDI session does not run model tasks directly; it only runs _Rose/Cylc_.
+The model tasks are dispatched by _Cylc_ to the compute nodes.
 This means the ARE VDI session requires minimal CPU and memory resources.

 The following options are recommended for your ARE VDI desktop session: